sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 		// CALLBACK EXAMPLE
 		// we want to do the following:
 		// 1. take an array of pets and find all the dogs in that array
-		// 2. once we have done that, say "Good Boy" to all the dogs
+		// 2. once we have done that, say "Good Dog" to all the dogs
 		// (but we cannot do #2 until #1 has completed, so we need a callback)

 		// first function takes in an array and callback